Caitlin Reed Wiesner

 Review of The Feminist War on Crime: The Unexpected Role of Women’s Liberation in Mass Incarceration by Aya Gruber, Feminist Formations 33, no. 1 (Spring 2021): 279-282.

-Dr. Wiesner's research has been supported by the Graduate School of New Brunswick, the Rutgers Center for Historical Analysis, Rutgers Oral History Archives, Smith College Libraries, the New-York Historical Society, the P.E.O.
+Dr. Wiesner's research has been supported by the Graduate School of New Brunswick, the Rutgers Center for Historical Analysis, Rutgers Oral History Archives, Smith College Libraries, the Schlesinger Library on the History of Women in America, the New-York Historical Society, the P.E.O.
 International, the Warren and Beatrice Susman Endowment, and the Coordinating Council for Women's History.